Climate Change

 List of Climate-Related Risks and Opportunities

-Based on the results of comprehensive analysis, FEDS finally selected 4 major risk and opportunity issues, including renewable energy and carbon reduction related laws and regulations, abnormal weather events such as extreme rainstorm etc., resource usage efficiency, and energy sources.
-To strengthen the Company’s climate resilience, appropriate management strategies and response measures are proposed as follows:
+Based on comprehensive analysis results, FEDS selected 8 major climate risk and opportunity issues to strengthen the Company’s climate resilience.
+Appropriate management strategies and response measures are proposed as follows:

 Climate-Related Risks and Financial Impacts